-Green entrepreneurship refers to a special subset of entrepreneurship that focuses on creating and implementing solutions to environmental problems and promotes social changes to not harm the environment.
-Entrepreneurs working in this space are different from the conventional ones because their ideas and business practices positively impact the environment, and personal intrinsic values and motivation drive them.
-This is a new business paradigm as they have wider motivations than just selling eco-friendly products or services for a niche market.
+Green entrepreneurship refers to a special subset of entrepreneurship that focuses on creating and implementing solutions to environmental problems.
+It also promotes social changes to not harm the environment.
+Entrepreneurs working in this space are different from the conventional ones; because their ideas and business practices positively impact the environment; and personal intrinsic values and motivation drive them.
+In this new business paradigm; entrepreneurs have wider motivations than just selling eco-friendly products or services for a niche market.

 One example of green entrepreneurship in India is Green India Building Systems and Services; a business founded by two green entrepreneurs, Arun Shenoy and Mandar Kaprekar.
 They developed an air-conditioning system based on geothermal heat exchange; which saves up to 60% energy compared to traditional air conditioning systems.
 Green India Building Systems and Services has grown over time and now has approximately 85 corporate clients across India; demonstrating that they, too, have profit objectives and the desire to create sustainable business models.